Whisky (film)

 Whisky is a Uruguayan tragicomedy film directed by Juan Pablo Rebella and Pablo Stoll and released in 2004.
 The film stars Andrés Pazos, Mirella Pascual, Jorge Bolani, Ana Katz, and Daniel Hendler.
 It has sparse dialogue and the three principal actors play very rigid roles depicting little emotion.
 It was premiered at the 2004 Cannes Film Festival where it won the Un Certain Regard and FIPRESCI Awards.
-It was Juan Pablo Rebella's last film as he died in 2006, two years after the release of the film.
+It was Rebella's last film as he died in 2006, two years after the release of the film.

 Plot

 Jacobo, the owner of a sock factory, lives his life with routine and isolation.
-When his brother, Herman, comes to visit him for a wedding, Jacobo turns to the head-supervisor of his factory, Marta, for help.
+When his brother, Herman, comes to visit him for the anniversary of their mother's death, Jacobo turns to the head-supervisor of his factory, Marta, for help.
 Jacobo asks Marta to pretend to be his wife to impress and convince his brother that he is part of a loving, healthy marriage.
 In the days before Herman's arrival, Jacobo and Marta re-decorate and clean Jacobo's apartment, have their picture taken together to place in the living room, and put on a facade of a happy marriage.
 Marta and Jacobo's relationship grows, but it's clear the two have very little in common.
 There is an awkward gap between the two characters, and it seems as though there is a barrier dividing them.

 Jacobo is aware that his brother has become more successful since moving away while he devoted his time to nursing their dying mother, rather than establishing the success of his own business.
 Jacobo greets Herman at the airport and they exchange socks from their respective factories.
 Herman's visit is initially quiet and uneasy as the brothers clearly have little in common.
 The relationship between the two brothers felt awkward and uncomfortable because they acted as if they were two strangers, not two biological brothers.
 Shortly before he is due to return home, Herman asks Jacobo and Marta to accompany him on a visit to a resort in Piriápolis where he and Jacobo spent time as children with their parents.
 Marta is keen to go and Jacobo reluctantly agrees.
 During their visit to Piriápolis, Marta and Herman become closer, potentially developing feelings for one another.
 There is suspicion of a secret relationship, to which Jacobo catches on.
 Furthermore, Jacobo hints at possibly having deeper feelings for Marta.
 However, Herman's outgoing and charismatic personality seems to sway Marta, reducing any chance Jacobo has with her.
 Through the duration of this trip, Jacobo remains cold and unemotional towards both the other characters and seems anxious for the trip to end.